Teachers' Day 2019: How Was Deepika Padukone As A Student? Her Teacher Shares Fond Memories

 The Actress Was Into Music As Well!

 "For those who don't know, Deepu has a lovely elegant voice and I do wish to see her using that singing voice again.
-As for musical productions, the last one Deepu did with me Directing was ‘Fiddler on the Roof'- one of the most famous Broadway productions that was a big hit in Bangalore."
+As for musical productions, the last one Deepu did with me directing was ‘Fiddler on the Roof'- one of the most famous Broadway productions that was a big hit in Bangalore."

 Her Teacher Reveals Her Most Beautiful Trait